Zderosia/AmdahlMouse/README.md

-# AmdahlMouse
+# Amdahl Mouse

-AmdahlMouse is a USB HID (Human Interface Device) implementation using the [TinyUSB](https://github.com/hathach/tinyusb) stack.
+The Amdahl Mouse is a USB HID (Human Interface Device) implementation using the [TinyUSB](https://github.com/hathach/tinyusb) stack.
 This project demonstrates how to create a USB device that supports multiple HID profiles, including keyboard, mouse, consumer control, and gamepad.

 ## Features

-- USB HID support for:
+- USB HID support for a full function mouse on any major OS
-  - Keyboard
-  - Mouse
-  - Consumer Control (e.g., volume control)
-  - Gamepad
 - LED blinking patterns to indicate device status:
   - 250 ms: Device not mounted
   - 1000 ms: Device mounted